-John H. Stroger, Jr. Hospital of Cook County is also a teaching hospital that provides primary, specialty and tertiary healthcare services.
+John H. Stroger, Jr. Hospital of Cook County is a teaching hospital that provides primary, specialty and tertiary healthcare services.
 The hospital has a staff of more than 300 attending physicians along with more than 400 medical residents and fellows.

 In the proud tradition of its predecessor, Cook County Hospital, it remains at the forefront of new therapies and innovations in healthcare while never neglecting those in need.
-The John H. Stroger, Jr. Hospital of Cook County today continues to maintain the strong commitment of the Cook County Health & Hospitals System to the healthcare needs of Cook County’s underserved population, while also offering a full-range of specialized medical services for all segments of the community.
+The John H. Stroger, Jr. Hospital of Cook County today continues to maintain the strong commitment of Cook County Health to the healthcare needs of Cook County’s underserved population, while also offering a full-range of specialized medical services for all segments of the community.